risingwavelabs/risingwave/docs/consistent-hash.md

 If we look into the read-write pattern of streaming actors, we'll find that in most cases, actors only need to read the data written by itself (i.e. actor's internal states).
 That is to say, read data with the same vnodes as it previously writes.

 Therefore, an instinctive way to place data in storage is to **group data by vnodes**.
-In this way, when actors perform read operation, it could touch as few SSTs as possible and thus trigger less I/O.
+In this way, when actors perform read operation, they could touch as few SST blocks as possible and thus trigger less I/O.

 We know that [Hummock](./state-store-overview.md#overview), our LSM-Tree-based storage engine, sorts key-value pairs by the order of the key.
 Therefore, in order to group data by vnode on the basis of Hummock, we **encode vnode into the storage key**.
 The storage key will look like
 ```